 Status through spend

-The $95/$99 cards offer Gold status with $35K spend, and the ultra-premium cards offer Platinum status with $75K spend. $75K spend is an awful lot, but it’s worth noting that it was never before possible to earn SPG Platinum status through spend alone.
-Now it is possible.
+The $95 – $125 cards offer Gold status with $35K spend, and the ultra-premium cards offer Platinum status with $75K spend. $75K spend is an awful lot, but it may be worth doing for some.

 Interestingly, the Chase cards base the spend on card membership year whereas the Amex cards go by calendar year.
 Depending on when your card anniversary falls, the Chase cards may have a significant advantage.

 Suppose, for example, you want to earn Platinum status via $75K spend.
-With the SPG Luxury Card, it is theoretically possible to do this once every two years in order to keep Platinum status continuously.
+With the Amex Bonvoy Brilliant Card, it is theoretically possible to do this once every two years in order to keep Platinum status continuously.
 Status lasts the rest of the year in which you earn it, through all of the next year, and through February of the year after that.
 So, if you could spend $75K in January and February every other year, you could keep Platinum status without a break.